quarterpastten/REF-2014-SQL-data-exploration/README.md

-# REF-2014-SQL-data-exploration
+# Research Excellence Framework 2014
+## A SQL data exploration

-This is a data exploration using the [UK University Research Excellence Framework Ratings 2014](https://public.tableau.com/s/sites/default/files/media/Resources/Research%20Excellence%20Framework%202014%20Results_Pivoted.xlsx).
-Conducted by the four UK higher education funding bodies, its purpose was to assess the quality of research in UK higher education institutions.
-It contains data on 154 UK research institutions, each of which made submissions for up to 36 'units of assessment' (e.g. history, philosophy, biological sciences, etc.) Each submission was graded in terms of the university's output, research environment and 'impact' the research had on society in general.
+The [UK University Research Excellence Framework Ratings 2014](https://public.tableau.com/s/sites/default/files/media/Resources/Research%20Excellence%20Framework%202014%20Results_Pivoted.xlsx) was conducted by the four UK higher education funding bodies in order to assess the quality of research in UK higher education institutions.
+The dataset contains data on 154 UK research institutions, each of which made submissions for up to 36 'units of assessment' (e.g. history, philosophy, biological sciences, etc.) Each submission was graded in terms of the university's output, research environment and 'impact' the research had on society in general.

-In what follows, PostgreSQL is used to import and analyse the data, mainly via PgAdmin, though a little is done in psql also.
-I've attempted to integrate a range of SQL skills in what follows, including: creating tables, setting and converting data types, subquerying, user-defined functions, views, grouping data, temp tables, joins, CTEs, case statements and a number of mathematical aggregate functions.
+The purpose here is to answer a number of questions about the dataset, and to do this we will use **PostgreSQL** to import and analyse the data.
+We shall rely primarily on **PgAdmin**, though a little is done in **psql** also.
+SQL skills utilised include: *creating tables, setting and converting data types, subquerying, user-defined functions, views, grouping data, temp tables, joins, CTEs, case statements and a number of mathematical aggregate functions.*

 ## Understanding of the data

-The data comes in the form of an Excel spreadsheet which we convert to a .csv.
-Below shows the format of the raw data.
-Here we have one university (Anglia Ruskin) and one of its submissions (Allied Health Professions, Dentistry, Nursing and Pharmacy).
-Each submission is broken into 4 categories (outputs, impact, environment and overall) and each of these in turn is given a star rating (from 4* to unclassified).
-The percentage column shows the degree to which that category fell under each rating.
-Hence, the better submissions will have more 4* and 3* for each category.
-To simplify things, I focus only on the 'overall' category, which is the average of the other three.
+The data comes in the form of an Excel spreadsheet, though we convert it to a .csv file.

+Below shows the format of the raw data: here we have one university (*Anglia Ruskin*) and one of its submissions (*Allied Health Professions, Dentistry, Nursing and Pharmacy*).
+Each submission is broken into 4 'profiles' (*outputs, impact, environment* and *overall*) and each of these in turn is given a 'star rating' (from 4* to *unclassified*).
+The values for the ratings are stored in the percentage column, and sum to 100 for each profile.

+The better submissions will have higher values for 4* and 3* in each of the profiles.
+To simplify things, I focus only on the 'Overall' profile, which is the average of the other three.

 ![image](https://user-images.githubusercontent.com/86210945/151533542-42289c04-8680-408a-b959-2456d492c0f5.png)

-### Task 1: create a table
+## Task 1: create a table and import raw data into it

 First we create a table with columns that match the .csv file columns.
 Two columns (institution_code and percentage) are initially set to varchar when really they should be INT and NUMERIC respectively.
 This is because (as it turns out) there are some non-numeric characters in those columns which cause errors when using numeric types.
+(We will resolve this shortly.)

 ~~~~sql
 DROP TABLE raw_data;